Storfjord Municipality: Climate

 The Skibotn valley has a subarctic climate (Köppen: Dfc) with cold, dark winters and cool to mild summers.
-Skibotn has the highest number of cloud-free days in the country (88 days) and annual precipitation around 400 to 500 mm, making it one of the driest areas in the county of Troms.
+Skibotn has the highest number of cloud-free days in the country (88 days) and annual precipitation around 400 to 500 mm, making it one of the drier areas of Troms.
 The dry climate is caused by high mountains blocking low pressure weather systems coming in from the north and west, placing the valley in a rain shadow.
 The Norwegian Centre for Space Weather has an observatory in Skibotn.
 Precipitation is fairly even distributed over the year, although spring and early summer is drier than the rest of the year.
 The climate is classified as boreal, but with a complete lack of permafrost (except in the mountains).The all-time high temperature is 32.7 °C recorded July 2014; while August 2018 recorded 32.4 °C. The all-time low is -28.6 °C recorded February 2012 (extremes since 2004).
 Skibotn recorded 16.4 °C 8 November 2024.